eceisik/ARFED/README.md

 ```
 OR

-To create an environment from an environment.yml file.
-Please see for more [details](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+To create a conda virtual environment from an environment.yml file.
+Please see [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for more details.
 ```
 conda env create -f environment.yml
 ```